Seednode/docker-nginx-rtmp/README.md

 `REGISTRY=docker.seedno.de/seednode LATEST=yes ./build.sh 1.21.0`

-The resulting images from above might look like this:
+The resulting images from the above command might look like this:

 ```
 sinc@crimson ~ docker images